joeylitalien/noise2noise-pytorch/README.md

 See `test.sh` for an example.

 ## To do list
-- [ ] Test Guassian noise and text overlay thoroughly so they work as intended
+- [ ] Test Gaussian noise and text overlay thoroughly so they work as intended
 - [ ] Find elegant solution to variable-size images (fix size, or modify architecture?)
 - [ ] Implement Poisson noise with L2 loss
 - [ ] Add *p* parameter to train/valid routines